danielskatz/software-vs-data/README.md

 Software exists to perform a task, while data does not.
 Software is fundamentally a *logical* construct, while data is fundamentally an *empirical* observation.
 Software can be used to express or explain processes and concepts, oftentimes with data as input.
 These differences have important consequences for how each may be re-used in future: software may be used by any researchers seeking to apply the same methods, data by any researchers seeking evidence about the same facts.

-###Software is a creative work, data are observations.
+###Software is a creative work, data are facts or observations.

 In particular, software is generally subject to copyright protection as a creative work that can continue to evolve over time, while data is frequently considered outside the domain of copyright as it is comprised of _contextual_ facts about the world (you cannot copyright the height of Mt.
 Everest.)
 Major scientific data repositories (e.g. [Dryad](http://datadryad.org/), [figshare](https://figshare.com/)) automatically apply licenses suited to data that may not be suited to software.